SimVascular/svZeroDSolver/docs/pages/add_block.md

 * The class should have a `TripletsContributions num_triplets{*, *, *}` object.
   * This specifies how many elements the governing equations of the block contribute to the global `F`, `E` and `dC_dy` matrices respectively.
 Details are in Step 3 below.

 * The class should have an `update_constant` function and may also contain `update_time` and `update_solution` functions.
 These functions implement the governing equations for the block.
-Details are in Step 3 below.
+Details are in Step 4 below.

 * *(Optional)* The class can have an  `enum ParamId` object that relates the parameter indices to their names.
   * This makes it easier to reference the parameters while implementing the governing equations of the block (discussed below).
   * The order of parameters in the `ParamId` object should match the order in the constructor.

-# 3. Implement the governing equations for the block.
+# 3. Set up the governing equations for the block.

 * The local state vector for each block is always arranged as `[P_in, Q_in, P_out, Q_out, InternalVariable_1, ..., InternalVariable_N]`.